 All about themselves.

-Opulent enough to feel special and ‘castle-like’, yet not stuffy, the estate still retains that welcoming sense of being ‘lived-in’ — because, well, it is.
+Opulent enough to feel special and ‘castle-like’, yet not at all stuffy, the estate still retains that welcoming sense of being ‘lived-in’ — because, well, it is.
 All these centuries later, it remains in the hands of its founding family.
 A rare thing in Ireland today.

 The more recent progenitor was a Hungarian-born nobleman and chamberlain to the Scottish Queen Margaret in the 1060s named Bartolf.
 He reputedly saved her from falling into a river on horseback one day by throwing her the end of his belt buckle.
 His words to the queen — ‘grip fast’ — became the family motto, and to this day a belt buckle forms a motif on the family crest badge.***

 Much of the family remained in Scotland.
 Game of Thrones fans may be familiar with one of the Scottish Leslies in particular: actor Rose Leslie, who played Ygritte.
-(On a side note, the Aberdeenshire castle in which she grew up is open to guests on Airbnb, but it’s nowhere near as affordable as Castle Leslie.
+(On a side note, the Aberdeenshire castle in which she grew up was previously open to guests on Airbnb, albeit nowhere near as affordable as Castle Leslie.
 And yes, GoT fans, the most iconic wildling grew up in a castle — ironic, no?)

-As for the Irish branch of Clan Leslie, however, the story really starts with the ‘fighting bishop’, John Leslie, who bought the estate from the confiscated lands of the McMahon and McKenna clans, and extended the original castle built by the latter in 1591.
+As for the Irish branch of Clan Leslie, however, the story really starts with the ‘fighting bishop’, John Leslie, who bought the estate from the confiscated lands of the McMahon and McKenna clans — colonialism at work — and extended the original castle built by the latter in 1591.

 His son Charles, a theologian, was arrested for treason after speaking out in defence of Catholics against the Penal Laws.
 Introduced in the 16th and 17th centuries, this code of laws basically aimed at forcibly converting the Irish colony to Protestantism by disenfranchising the Catholic majority from political and economic power.